TbrosN/User-Management-API/README.md

 # User Management API
-This is a simple REST API for user management.
+This is a simple REST API for user management, built with Node.js and Express.

 ### Features
 - Password encryption